uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 * You can increase and decrease the size of the bounding box by adjusting its corners, a smalle rbox means you can have a finer resolution, down to 0.075m.
 If we select all of St Lucia in one go, the highest resolution we can have is 0.597m.
 * Tick the "Include georeference file" box
 * Click "Save"
-* Move the downloaded zip file to your project folder
+* Move the downloaded zip file to your project folder, and open them in QGIS

-**Lot Plans and Remnant Vegetation**
+**Lot Plans**

-You can access a wide variety of QLD Government Data, including Spatial Data such as lot plans and vegetation maps, from QLD Spatial http://qldspatial.information.qld.gov.au/
+You can access a wide variety of QLD Government Data, including Spatial Data such as lot plans and vegetation maps, from QLD Spatial
 I will show you how to download the files, but the data is often quite large in size, so I have downloaded it beforehand, and trimmed the raw data down for you to download from cloudstor.

-* Go to
+* To access data from QLD Spatial go to http://qldspatial.information.qld.gov.au/
+* Search for "property boundaries and select the "property boundaries Queensland" option.
+* You could download this file, however, as it is the property boundaries for all of QLD, so you can find the trimmed file for our workshop here: https://cloudstor.aarnet.edu.au/plus/s/Mg7M6xYbtNYw3dd

 ## Create a buffer to clip our data